Karasynth/calc-project/README.md

 ## Welcome
-Hello, my name is Shayne.
+Hello, my name is Kara.
 Welcome to a small demo project that will showcase some of my skills in React/Redux.

 ### Assumptions
 - Clearing will reset to 0